Zilliqa/ZIP/zips/zip-19.md

 | Reward per cycle | 1,980,000 $ZIL | 1,760,000 $ZIL |
 | Unbonding period | 24,000 final blocks | 35,000 final blocks (~2 weeks) |

-Please note that the above parameters depends heavily on Zilliqa `v8.0.0`, which will require more observation of Zilliqa mainnet.
+Please note that the above parameters depend heavily on Zilliqa `v8.0.0`, which will require more observation of Zilliqa mainnet.
 The above parameters change are considered interim.
-If the parameters are deviate from the estimate, a follow-up ZIP can be propose to adjust the parameters.
+If the parameters deviate from the estimate, a follow-up ZIP can be proposed to adjust the parameters.
 # Contract Specification and Implementation

 More details on the contracts can be found in the [staking contract repository](https://github.com/Zilliqa/staking-contract/tree/main/contracts).